vgurianov/srt/docs/analysis_model.md

 Figure 2.
 Communication diagram of operation "Run"

 ## 3. Spacetime model
-Предположение 1. Синхронизация выполняется методом «ожидания» We propose a following model of Minkowski spacetime.
+We propose a following model of Minkowski spacetime (Fig.3).
-"Composite" class is a model of a physical spacetime We will view one-dimension space.
-Physical space is linked list, where "headOfList" attribute is base of space, and "tailOfList" is the anchor point and specify the direction in the physical space.
-Attribute "temp" is one-direction linked list and it is a model of physical time.
+"Composite" class is a model of a physical spacetime.
+We will view one-dimension space.
+Physical space is linked list, where lst attribute is base of space (In general case, "headOfList" attribute is base of space, and "tailOfList" is the anchor point and specify the direction in the physical space).
+Attribute "tmp" is one-direction linked list and it is a model of physical time.
+Attribute "tmp" is instance of class Temp.
 Class "ListItem" is model of a physical space cell.
-The cell has a local time; it is "temp" attribute.
+The cell has a local time; it is "tmp" attribute.
 The time of "Composite" class and the time "ListItem" class must be synchronization.
-Procedure “Synchronization”
 ![Fig3](Fig1-2-3.png)
 Figure 3.
-Time synchronisation in cells of space
+Minkowski spacetime model

 The synchronization mechanism is a following process.
 Operation "Run" of class Composite has cycle by linked list "temp".
 For each t node of linked list (system tick) sended message runItem(t) to all cells of space (Fig.2).
 ![Fig4](Fig1-2-4.png)